 We are certain you know that the avocado fruit can help prevent the progress of various diseases such as atherosclerosis, diabetes, rheumatoid arthritis, heart diseases, chronic inflammation, and even cancer.1

 But did you know that pulp, pit, peel—there’s very little about avocado that is not nutritious.
-Read here about the benefits of avocado seed.
 Although avocado leaf has been used by various cultures in cooking, little do people know about its health benefits.
 Before you find out about the benefits, take a look at what makes it so good.

 The Nutrients In Avocado Leaf

 Avocado leaves are richer in proteins and fiber than the fruit or the seed.2 There’s about 25.54 g protein and 38.40 g fiber per 100 g of the leaf, while the fruit contains only 1.60 g and 2.06 g of protein and fiber, respectively.

 The leaves have a good quantity of sodium, magnesium, manganese, iron, zinc, potassium, calcium, and phosphorus.3 Increased potassium intake helps prevent and cure hypertension,4 and calcium supports the structure and hardness of bones and teeth, nerve function, and blood circulation.